Pavy-Fluff/FreeCodeCamp-Python-Progress/README.md

 # FreeCodeCamp-Python-Progress
 This is my own journey that i'll have with doing a lot of python project-based learning, wishing myself luck!
+Also i really like eating, but i need to make money to eat, so...
+I really like money!
+Money!
+MONEY!